 - Understand how the IB curriculum is structured – what’s core and optional, what’s Higher Level and Standard Level.

 - Assessment works differently to A-levels.
 Start to study the assessment which is combined of skills, coursework, exams etc.

 - If you are currently in a school ask them to set you up with access to the IB portal.
 This will give you access to further resources.

 - Once you have started at an IB school, ask you school to send you on an IB training course.

-I feel that understanding the demands it places on students is key-you have to quickly understand that these kids are faced with not only academic pressures of 6 subjects but that their time is taken up by CAS activities, so having a strong sense of empathy and working with them on soft skills such as time management is vital.
-Weaving the Learner Profile into my subject was something that I have found massively rewarding, and gives me a sense of helping these students become more worldly people.
-I am just in awe of the rounded nature of IB students and the conversations that are provoked by e.g. CAS, their research etc stand out.’
+I feel that understanding the demands it places on students is key—you have to quickly understand that these kids are faced with not only academic pressures of six subjects but that their time is taken up by CAS activities, so having a strong sense of empathy and working with them on soft skills such as time management is vital.

 We hope that this overview gives you hope in transitioning over to IB.
 A little reminder to check out the ‘key details’ section on Teacher Horizons’ school’s profile page to see if they are an IB accredited school.